 3. Leaving Them Alone The passive leader may isolate a volunteer to a “ministry island.”
 The leader stops communicating, sharing vision, and building any type of nurturing relationship.
 Finally, the volunteer steps aside, and whatever problem the leader perceived is seemingly solved.

 Current recruiting can be short-circuited in a church where this type of isolation is being or has been used.
 When volunteers are wounded as they serve, they’ll be hesitant to return to ministry—even with a new leader in place.

 The Aggressive Approach

-There are two kinds of aggressive firings that happen in
+There are two kinds of aggressive firings that happen in churches.
+Both are destructive.

 The Balanced Approach

 While passive leaders may wait too long to let someone go, aggressive leaders wound people in their wake.
 Finding a balanced approach to firing a volunteer requires using the following management principles with God’s help.

 1. Clear Communication As children’s ministry leaders, we must clearly communicate our vision, our core values, and the means to accomplish our ministry.
 Lack of communication of expectations is a consistent issue in struggling children’s ministries.

 Many possibilities exist for poor communication, such as: We undersell our expectations to get the person on our team.
 The person’s busyness (or ours) blocks our efforts to clearly communicate.
 We assume our volunteer understands the things we do.
 Our communication models are out of date and weak.
 Or our new volunteer has a preconceived and uncorrected idea of ministry that’s quite different from our approach.